Rev0kz/Flask-Swagger/README.md

 You need the following to run this project

-- Connexion framework :  to write OPenAPI specification and generate swagger documentation
+- Connexion[https://connexion.readthedocs.io/en/latest/] :  to write OPenAPI specification and generate swagger documentation
 - Curl:  to request and retrieve data from hard disk
 - sqlite3: to create a datastore for our library